Pat Dugan: Film

-An alternate universe version of Pat Dugan appears in Justice League: Gods and Monsters, voiced by Dan Gilvezan.
-This version is a scientist and member of Lex Luthor's "Project Fair Play", a weapons program contingency meant to destroy their universe's Justice League if necessary.
+An alternate universe incarnation of Pat Dugan appears in Justice League: Gods and Monsters, voiced by Dan Gilvezan.
+This version is a scientist and member of Lex Luthor's "Project Fair Play", a contingency program meant to destroy their universe's Justice League if necessary.
 After three of their number are killed, Dugan and the remaining scientists attempt to regroup, but are killed by the Metal Men.

 Miscellaneous

-S.T.R.I.P.E. appears in the Justice League Unlimited tie-in comic book.
+Pat Dugan as S.T.R.I.P.E. appears in the Justice League Unlimited tie-in comic book.